 BFBS offers two radio channels in Cyprus.
 BFBS Cyprus is the live and local service with contemporary music, BFC local news and features.

 UK national newspapers are available in Cyprus, but are more expensive than in the UK; they are normally available the same day.

-Two Cypriot national newspapers – the Cyprus Mail and Cyprus Weekly – are English speaking, inexpensive and cover UK, world and Cypriot news and sport.
+There are two Cypriot national newspapers – the Cyprus Mail and Cyprus Weekly – both are written in English, inexpensive and cover UK, world and Cypriot news and sport.

 Magazines are very expensive compared to the UK; if you plan on buying one regularly it’s better to take out a subscription using the BFPO postal system to save money.

 Contact your Cyprus Regional Lead at email@example.comBack to top

 British Forces Cyprus released detailed information on Brexit for military and civilian personnel and their dependants based on the island to inform them about transition changes.

 Some of the main points to note for residents of BFC are tax and duties will also be payable if passengers bring in personal goods with a combined value of more than €430 per person.
 This also affects shopping online and goods imported to the island by post may be subject to import duty and VAT on arrival in Cyprus.

 For more information, see www.sbaadministration.org/index.php/the-uk-transitionBack to top